-Having lived in Hanoi for a few years, I'd like to share some of the interesting things that I have had the joy of experiencing.
+Having lived in Hanoi for a few years, I'd like to share some of the exciting things that I have had the joy of experiencing.

-Some are unique and so unexpected that the images linger on.
-I do enjoy walking the streets in Hanoi's Old Quarter and, on the weekends, Grumpy joins me.
+Some are unique and so unexpected that the images linger on for days.
+I do enjoy walking the streets in Hanoi's Old Quarter, and, on the weekends, Grumpy joins me.
 Here starts the fun.
 Grumpy is unstoppable.

 Inside the Temples in Hanoi

-Once, while walking towards the Dong Xuan market, one of the biggest in Hanoi's Old Quarter, we passed by a temple and seeing that something is going on, Grumpy poked his neck in.
+Once, while walking towards the Dong Xuan market, one of the biggest in Hanoi's Old Quarter, we passed by a temple, and seeing that something was going on, Grumpy poked his neck in and beckoned me to follow.

 It was a prayer ceremony for the dead.
-Family members gathered in the temple, white cloth tied around their heads and with offering of incense, fruits and sweets.
-Singing started and one of the well fed grandkids seeing how closely he was imaged in the older version of Grumpy, gave us some attention.
+Family members gathered in the temple, white cloth tied around their heads and offering incense, fruits, and sweets.
+The singing started and one of the well-fed grandkids seeing how closely he imaged in the older version of Grumpy, gave us some attention.

 The parents lost some of their shyness and offered to share the ceremony.
-So we ended, sitting on the temple floor and feeling part of a ceremony we had never seen before.
+So we ended up sitting on the temple floor, feeling like part of a ceremony we had never seen before.
 At one point in the ceremony, the monk danced in a meditative act.
-I wish we understood more of what was going on but we were happy just to be sharing with the family.
+I wish we understood more of what was going on, but we were happy just to be sharing with the family.

 Street Vendors in Hanoi

-Another activity I enjoy is buying flowers or fruits from the street vendors.
-I don't speak any Vietnamese nor do they speak any English but communication is no problem.
-Goodwill, smiles and patience overcome most language barriers.
+Another activity I enjoy is buying flowers or fruits from street vendors.
+I don't speak any Vietnamese, nor do they speak any English but communication is no problem.
+Goodwill, smiles, and patience overcome most language barriers.

-There's also the chance of drawing in a passing student who has fun using her English and, at times, even gives advice on prices.
+There's also the chance of drawing in a passing student who has fun using her English and sometimes even gives advice on prices.
 The vendor always takes out her calculator and shows me the amount.
-I, then, say No and put in the amount I am willing to pay and negotiation takes place until an agreement is reached.
-Often, the vendors remember me in the streets I frequent so they give a better price.
+I then say No and put in the amount I am willing to pay, and negotiation takes place until we reach an agreement.
+Often, the vendors remember me in the streets I frequent, so they give a better price.

 Street Food in Hanoi